rapidsai/cuml/README.md

 - Kalman Filter,

-- Lasso
+- Lasso,

-- Elastic-Net
+- Elastic-Net,

-- Logistic Regression
+- Logistic Regression.

-- SVM

 More ML algorithms in cuML and more ML primitives in ml-prims are being added currently.
 Example notebooks are provided in the python folder to test the functionality and performance.
 Goals for future versions include more algorithms and multi-gpu versions of the algorithms and primitives.